TCashion/obNoxious/README.md

 Inasive species are an issue worldwide, but this app focuses on those species invading North America, specifically the United States.

-The obNoxious app servers two purposes:
+The obNoxious app serves two purposes:

 * 1) To provide an API resource available to the public that contains identifying information about noxious plant species.
 * 2) To provide an interface for authenticated users to report sightings of noxious species, thereby building a user-supported database that maps the distribution of some of the US's most tenacious invaders.